Our History

 In 2002 Friends of the Creche was accepted as a member of the Universalis Foederatio Praesepistica, the international association of crèche societies headquartered in Rome Also in 2002, the FOTC Annual Meeting was held in Frankenmuth, MI, and chaired by Mike Whalen.

-In 2003 and the Internal Revenue Service approved FOTC as a federally tax-exempt 501(c) 3 organization retroactive to the date of incorporation.
+In 2003 the Internal Revenue Service approved FOTC as a federally tax-exempt 501(c) 3 organization retroactive to the date of incorporation.
 In November, 2003, our second biennial convention was held in Hyannis on Cape Cod, “Crèches by the Sea”, co-hosted by Diane Costa and Tim Goldrick.

 We know of two national predecessors of our organization - The American Nativity Society and The American Christmas Crib Society.
 The American Nativity Society was founded in Spokane, Washington, just after World War I by a Jesuit priest named Paul Sauer.
 Unfortunately, the effort was short-lived.
 The American Christmas Crib Society, based in Fremont, Ohio, was more successful.
 By 1953 the Crib Society claimed 125 members.
 But in 1971 with the death of its founder, the Reverend Aloysius Horn, the group apparently disbanded.